gopnikak47/Vostro3670_OpenCore/README.md

 <!-- GETTING STARTED -->
 ## How to use

-Just place your SMBIOS in GenSMBIOS in config.plist and then snap OC and use it!
+Place your SMBIOS in GenSMBIOS in config.plist Remember to add the Resources folder from https://github.com/acidanthera/OcBinaryData and then snap OC before running, or it'll be error (because I added GUI boot, and I'm pretty lazy to upload it :/)